muggy8/improbable/have-and-havenot/FzeXuZCU.md

 As Phanna spoke, I noticed that Ethan has arrived as well.

-Multiple other teachers were around too and many more were trying to control the students and the examines.
+Multiple other teachers were around too, and many more were trying to control the students and the examinees.

 I looked over to Ethan and he was also quite shocked by the events.